IsaacWoods/poplar/book/userspace/index.md

 Currently, the only officially supported language for writing userspace programs is Rust.

 #### Target
-Poplar provides custom target files for userspace programs.
+Poplar provides custom `rustc` target files for userspace programs.
 These are found in the `user/{arch}_poplar.toml` files.

 #### Standard library
 Poplar provides a Rust crate, called `std`, which replaces Rust's standard library.
 We've done this for a few